jakerumbles/100_days_of_code/README.md

 # 100 Days of Code

+<b>Day 16</b>
+  <p>Completed the Dad Jokes code along where I continued to practice pulling data from API's and using componentDidMount().
+Also learned how to save state in the browser so data stays the same after a refresh.</p>

 <b>Day 15</b>
   <p>Finished Yahtzee code along.
 Then started learning about React lifecycle methods.
 Also completed an exercise creating a deck of cards by pulling from a card deck API.
 It was a productive Saturday!</p>